calipho-sib/nextprot-docs/news/2022/09/22/neXtProt is now a 5 star Open Data resource.md

 ```:recommendedName ?name_entity .```<br>
 ```?name_entity a :IsoformName; rdfs:label```

-Example: NEW query to retrieve entry isoform accessions and names (first 10 results only)???TO ADD For more information, refer to the help page for the entity [:Isoform](https://snorql.nextprot.org/help/entity/Isoform).
+Example: !!
+ADD NEW query to retrieve entry isoform accessions and names !!
+For more information, refer to the help page for the entity [:Isoform](https://snorql.nextprot.org/help/entity/Isoform).

+**Changes to terms**

-Controlled vocabulary or ontology terms are also modeled in a simplified manner. !!
+All controlled vocabulary or ontology terms used in neXtProt are now modeled in a simplified manner. !!
 TO DO PAM !!

-All query examples have been checked and modified, if necessary.
-Please modify your saved queries accordingly.

 **Improved documentation**